 Deadline: The deadline for the 2021-22 academic year has passed.
 Check back for 2022-23 opportunities.

 Marianjoy Scholarship Program

 The Northwestern Memorial Foundation Marianjoy Scholarship Program awards scholarships to students with permanent physical disabilities or functional impairments.
-Applicants must be permanent residents of specified Illinois counties.
-Applicants must also be high school seniors (by diploma or GED) or be enrolled half time or full time at an accredited two-year or four-year university.
+Applicants must be permanent residents of specified Illinois counties or former patients of Marianjoy.
+Applicants must also be high school seniors (by diploma or GED) or be enrolled half time or part time at an accredited two-year or four-year university, college or vocational school.

 To apply, candidates must submit a one- to two-page personal profile stressing: